S. Z. K e l l e r, Author

 “We will find someone.”

 I took in and then let out a long breath.
-“I have another brother.”
+Uncertain if I should go on, I said in a rush, “I have another brother.”
+Four words sounded like one.

 “What?
 A third brother?”
 Dr. Greyz sounded stunned.

 “He dropped out.
 He’s off the grid.”
-I wasn’t sure if she understood “dropped out” or “off the grid.”
+I wasn’t sure if there was a Ukrainian translation to “dropped out” or “off the grid.”

 Raw wind made the bay choppy.
 I pulled my pink knit cap further down my bald head.
 Today, in the hesitant winter sun, the water looked like rippled slate.
-I hadn’t seen Johnny, my youngest brother, in thirty years.
+I hadn’t seen or heard from Johnny, my youngest brother, in thirty years.

-“Even if I could find him, he might not be a match.”
+“Even if I could find him, he’s probably not a match.”

 “You try and we will search the database.”